CarterYancey/WhitehallCouncil/TheNewTestamentandthePeopleofGod/Chapter 2.md

 #Phenomenalism

 Critical awareness reveals three things about the process of knowing, all of which challenge either #naiverealism or mainline #positivism: (36)
 	1. the observer is looking from one point of view.
-There's no such thing as a God's eye view (for humas).
+There's no such thing as a God's eye view (for humans).
 	2. all humans interpret information received from their senses through a grid of expectations. #Worldviews.
-	3. Where I stand has a great deal to do with the communities to which I belong. every human community shares and chances certain assumptions, traditions, expectations, etc. ==There is no such thing as a neutral or objective observer.
+	3. Where I stand has a great deal to do with the communities to which I belong. every human community shares certain assumptions, traditions, expectations, etc. ==There is no such thing as a neutral or objective observer.
 There is no such thing as a detached observer.==

 ## 3. Stories, Worldviews, and Knowledge
 #Story #Worldview